 If you would like us to attend one of your events please get in touch.

 Our team of experienced researchers will be in Wisbech Library on the first Tuesday of each month from 10am – 12 noon.

 They offer help with family research to anyone attending.
-Using all the Library facilities including two subscription programmes for FREE.
-If you bring your laptop they will show you how to do your own research, or they will use their own laptops and do your research with you.
+We will also show you how to access all the library facilities including 2 subscription sites free through the library.
+If you bring your laptop you will be shown how you can do your own research, or reserachers will use their own laptops and do your research with you.

-A small team of researchers are in Wyevale Garden Centre Crowland on the second Tuesday of each month from 11am – 3pm offering help with your family research.
+A small team of researchers are in BAYTREE in HILGAY (Steel’s Drove, Hilgay, Downham Market PE38 0QH) on second Monday of the month from 11 – 2.30 you will find us in the restaurant offering help with your family research.